renaissance-publishing/renaissance/content/chapters/04-characters.md

 adventures.
 Characters can spend rez to advance during down-time, using the same rules by which they spent CP during character creation.
-When spending rez, the character-creation limits no longer apply, although the glocal limits still do.
+When spending rez, the character-creation limits no longer apply, although the global limits still do.

 We don't have rules for training requirements, but gaining new skills should generally make sense.
 Skills and classes can be justified either